grafana/mimir/docs/sources/configuration/config-file-reference.md

   # CLI flag: -compactor.ring.wait-active-instance-timeout
   [wait_active_instance_timeout: <duration> | default = 10m]

-# The sorting to use when deciding which compaction jobs should run first for a
+# [advanced] The sorting to use when deciding which compaction jobs should run
-# given tenant.
-Supported values are: smallest-range-oldest-blocks-first,
+# first for a given tenant.
+Supported values are:
-# newest-blocks-first.
+# smallest-range-oldest-blocks-first, newest-blocks-first.
 # CLI flag: -compactor.compaction-jobs-order
 [compaction_jobs_order: <string> | default = "smallest-range-oldest-blocks-first"]
 ```